bjj1478/NarrativeEngine-Argent/README.md

 ### Rules Manager

 Your system prompt is automatically chunked and indexed.
 Each rule chunk gets AI-generated trigger keywords so the engine retrieves only the relevant rules for each turn, keeping token usage efficient.

 ---

+## Mods

+The engine has a first-class mod system.
+A mod is one folder under `mods/` with a `manifest.json` and whatever source it points at; it talks only to the `ModContext` the host hands it and never imports from `src/`.

+Three mods ship bundled — **World Map**, **Enemy Compendium**, and a tone example — and `mods/` carries the ability compendium, a skill tree, an NPC tagger, and a set of worked examples covering interceptors, surfaces, windows, facts, and native hooks.

+[`docs/MODDING.md`](docs/MODDING.md) is the single author-facing reference, and [`docs/narrative-mod-api.d.ts`](docs/narrative-mod-api.d.ts) is the typed surface every sample compiles against.

+---